symbiotic-engineering/OpenFLASH/docs/domain.rst

    **Figure 2**: This image illustrates the domain characteristics.

-This module defines the `Domain` class which represents the characteristics of a physical domain.
+This module defines the `Domain` class, which represents the characteristics of a physical domain.

 .. automodule:: domain
    :members: